magic of numbers

 Five is the number most commonly used in jewellery, and some cultures consider the fifth day of the week, Thursday, to be sacred, believing that anything undertaken on this day has more chance of success than activities undertaken on other days of the week.

-Five is associated with the five pillars of Islam, the five fingers of the hand and the five daily prayers.
+That is because the number five is associated with the five pillars of Islam, the five fingers of the hand and the five daily prayers.

 Five also has a profound cosmic meaning: it visualizes humankind in the center of the four cardinal directions, and as such is a beautiful metaphor for Creation itself.